Harry Fraud

-Music career
+Career

 Early life and career

 Harry Fraud comes from a musical family background, where his parents performed in a band together.
 His father is a guitar player, while his mother is a singer.
 His father was in the concert business, which gave Fraud access to instruments and recording equipment at an early age.
 He received his first turntables on Christmas, and the next year had gotten what he describes as a "piece of shit sampler".
 It's after acquiring his first MPC that he began seriously working on beat production.

-Upon graduating high school, Fraud began interning at a recording studio, which became his first exposure to Pro Tools.
+Upon graduating from high school, Fraud began interning at a recording studio, which became his first exposure to Pro Tools.
 He was also influenced by Fafu of BlesteNation, who was a producer at the same building.
 After getting into college, he acquired Pro Tools for himself, quickly immersing himself in front of the computer and becoming his main distraction, "I didn't do any [school] work.
 I wouldn't even go to class.
 It was terrible," claimed Fraud in an interview with Nah Right.
 During his time in college, he met his friend Red Walrus – now the musical director of the band which Fraud works with – where the two bonded over digging through crates and buying vinyl records from places such as Goodwill and the Salvation Army.
 His musical composition has been used by the International Emmy Awards, which Fraud credits his father for getting through to its producers.
 Fraud's composition work would go on to be praised by Simon Cowell, who, at the 2010 Emmy Awards ceremony took notice of Fraud's walk up music, even requesting it be replayed briefly during his speech.